Quantum Learning Theory Beyond Batch Binary Classification: Classical Online Learning

+Given the popularity and widespread applications of the classical online model, we explore the feasibility of developing a quantum version of the above online model to ultimately inquire whether such a quantum adaptation would be any more powerful from the perspective of the learner and/or the adversary.
+In essence, as there exists a well-defined ``landscape'' for classical and quantum \textit{batch} learning, we seek to delineate the analogous landscape in the \textit{online} learning context.

-A first step towards a model that can be generalized to the quantum setting, then, is to reorder the steps at the $t$-th round to $2, 1 \, \& \, 3, 4$ (i.e. where the learner provides a prediction $\hat{y_t}$ after which the adversary presents \textit{both} the input and its label $(x_t,y_t)$).
+To this, if one attempts to na\"ively generalize the above classical model to the quantum setting, an obvious issue arises: the quantum examples of the form (\ref{example:quantum-realizable}) do not split the input-label pair.
+In particular, an adversary cannot temporally separate its provision of the input point and its label.
+A first step towards a model that can be generalized to the quantum setting, then, is to reorder the steps at the $t$-th round to $2, 1 \, \& \, 3, 4$ (i.e., where the learner provides a prediction $\hat{y_t}$ after which the adversary presents \textit{both} the input and its label $(x_t,y_t)$).

-While this reordering gives an entirely equivalent model that is once again characterized by Littlestone Dimension (Theorem \ref{thm:mistake_bound_ldim}), it is not sufficient for a natural quantum generalization.
-An adversary only ever presents one example at each round, and it is futile to attempt to generalize a single classical example to a quantum example that sits in a superposition.
-The missing piece, evidently, is the lack of a notion of a distribution over examples in the classical online models examined so far.
+While this reordering gives an entirely equivalent model that is, once again, characterized by Littlestone dimension (Theorem \ref{thm:mistake_bound_ldim}), it is not sufficient for a natural quantum generalization.
+The issue now is that a \textit{classical} adversary only ever presents one (classical) example at each round.
+How do we go about generalizing a single classical example to a \textit{quantum} adversary's (quantum) example that, in general, sits in superposition?
+It appears futile to attempt to do so.
+The missing piece, evidently, is the lack of a notion of a distribution over examples in the classical online model(s) examined so far.